spryker/docker-sdk/docs/02-development-usage/07-mount-modes-configuration.md

 ## Outline
 1. Short description how to set up the environment for developing purpose.

-### How to configure mutagen mount mode on MacOS
+### Configuring Mutagen mount mode on MacOS

 To configure Mutagen mount mode on MacOS:

-1. Ensure that you run a stable version of [Docker Desktop for Mac](https://docs.docker.com/docker-for-mac/install/).
+1. Install or update [Docker Desktop for Mac](https://docs.docker.com/docker-for-mac/install/) to the latest stable version.

-2. Adjust the mount section of `deploy.local.yml` as follows:
+2. Adjust the `mount:` section of `deploy.local.yml` as follows:
 ```yaml
 docker:
 ...